-From the right-hand sidebar you’re able to customise your slide deck with interaction features such as Audience Q&A, Q&A Moderation, Likes, Download Slides and Audience Notes.
-A general rule of thumb here at Glisser is orange enables, grey disables.
+From the right-hand sidebar, you’re able to customize your slide deck with interactive features such as Audience Q&A, Q&A Moderation, Likes, Download Slides, and Audience Notes.
+A general rule of thumb at Glisser is orange enables, grey disables.

-Depending on your license, you’re able to personalise your presentation.
-To do this, simply select the presentation you’ve uploaded and click on the Personalisation drop down tab on the right-hand side of your Glisser dashboard.
-From here, you’re able to match your company’s accent colour – select a light or dark theme, select either a pastel or bright poll colour scheme, and upload a background image to appear behind your polls and Q&A feed on the main screen.
+Depending on your license, you’re able to personalize your presentation.
+To do this, simply select the presentation you’ve uploaded and click on the Personalisation drop-down tab on the right-hand side of your Glisser dashboard.
+From here, you’re able to match your company’s accent color – select a light or dark theme, select either pastel or bright poll color scheme, and upload a background image to appear behind your polls and Q&A feed on the main screen.

 Ensuring your Slide Deck is Secure

-Once your slide deck is personalised to your liking, you’re able to adjust your Data Security options, and which credentials your audience need to access your presentation, for example:
+Once your slide deck is personalized to your liking, you’re able to adjust your Data Security options, and which credentials your audience needs to access your presentation, for example:

-- ID Capture = Off.
-Attendees can access your presentation and can interact using just the presentation link.
+- ID Capture = Off: Attendees can access your presentation and interact using just the presentation link.

-- ID Capture = Unique ID.
-Attendees have to enter an ID that you set, for example this could be Student ID, or another unique ID number.
+- ID Capture = Unique ID: Attendees have to enter an ID that you set, for example, this could be a Student ID or another unique ID number.

 As an additional level of security, you can also set a presentation password.
 You can reveal this password on the day to the room to make sure no one else can access your content.

 Finally, you’re also able to ensure you’re gathering data in a GDPR compliant manner during your presentation by switching Capture GDPR Content on.
-Your GDPR terms and settings are completely customisable.
+Your GDPR terms and settings are completely customizable.

 Socially Amplify your Presentation